 This week we're doing things a little differently at Delicious Everyday.
 Why?
-Well, I'm excited because I have a fabulous prize to giveaway, but not only that, I think the prize is a wonderful cookbook for vegetarians, and to celebrate that fact all week this week on Delicious Everyday I will be sharing recipes from the book.
+Well, I'm excited because I have a wonderful new cookbook for vegetarians.
+And to celebrate, I will be sharing recipes from the book all week long.

 So what is the book?
 It's Veg: River Cottage Everyday by Hugh Fearnley-Whittingstall!